JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/external_data/extract_meteofrance_data/extract_meteofrance_data.rst

 Non-belenos user
 *****************************************************************************

-For IT security reasons, it is not possible to extract Météo-France operational data from outside Météo-France (belenos).
+For security reasons, it is not possible to extract Météo-France operational data from outside Météo-France (belenos).
 To obtain them, please send an e-mail to mesonhsupport .at. obs-mip.fr containing :

 * the desired model and type of data :